celestiaorg/celestia-zkevm/README.md

 ## Context

 The objective of this project is to establish a ZK bridge from the Celestia base-layer to a Celestia rollup and back.
-The sequencer of each rollup submits `tx blobs` to the base-layer that are used to build the EVM blocks, which are then verified against a previous, trusted EVM block.
-In order to facilitate transfers from one Celestia rollup to another, a forwarding module will be introduced to the base-layer.
+The sequencer of each rollup submits `tx blobs` to the base-layer that are used to build the EVM blocks, which are then verified against a previous, trusted EVM block from that same rollup.
+In order to facilitate transfers from one Celestia rollup to another, a forwarding module will be introduced to the base-layer in the future.

 This ZK bridge is internal to the Celestia ecosystem, meaning that generic EVM chains, like Ethereum, which exist outside Celestia, will require a connection to the base-layer.
-This connection will usually be a ZK light client, such as `SP1-Helios`, that submits proofs and header roots to the baselayer's ISM module.
+This connection will usually be a ZK light client, such as `SP1-Helios`, that submits proofs and header roots to the base-layer's ISM module.

 ## Contributing